dkublik/jekyll-now/_posts/2015-9-24-transaction troubles.md

 comments: true
 ---

 Recently I've faced an interesting issue.
-Got transactional method saving entity to the database - method is called, no exception is thrown - but no data is stored to the db.
+Got transactional method saving entity to the database - method is called, no exception is thrown - but no data is stored into the db.

 &nbsp;